 - 2017 Year of History, Heritage and Archaeology

 - 2018 the United Nations Sustainable Development Goals (Global Goals) What better theme in this 2018 Year of Young People than their vision for a positive future?

 Each year competition winners are invited to build and grow their gardens to display in the Garden for Life creating an inspiring centrepiece.
 The Garden for Life area encourages seasoned and new gardeners to adopt sustainable principles.
 Competition statistics include: Over 500 competition entries; 225 schools taking part; entries from schools in 30 of the 32 Scottish local authority areas.

-Winners were invited to build and display their garden in the Living Garden area at Gardening Scotland 2017.
-The garden was visited by the BBC Beechgrove Garden team, the Scottish Government Minister for the Environment, the Scottish Government Minister for Education and the Lord Provost of Edinburgh as well as thousands of gardeners.
+The children’s designs are often playful, informal, celebratory and full of clever surprises and innovative ideas.
+The garden has been visited by the BBC Beechgrove Garden team, the Scottish Government Minister for the Environment, the Scottish Government Minister for Education and the Lord Provost of Edinburgh as well as thousands of gardeners.

 Nursery - P4 Category

 - Ullapool Primary School, Highland: The Vikings are coming!
 A viking longship rowed by radish and beetroot is in full sail in this design, through a Scottish wildflower meadow towards Maeshowe ancient burial mound.

 - Tarradale Primary School, Highland: Tarradale Nuresry interpreted a story they enjoy about a scarecrow, Tattybogle, linking literature, planting and old-fashioned pest control.

 - BunSgoil a' Phluic, Highland: On the Machair.
 Peas scramble up a fishing net and our coastal riches appear throughout this design that uses companion planting to protect the food plants from pests.